ABHEMA/PRFE-Learning-NMS/README.md

   - `split_file.py`: Splits the merged dataset into four parts.
   - `clean_data_and_convert_csv_to_arff.y`: Cleans and converts the merged CSV to ARFF.
 - **src/anomaly**: Contains the anomaly simulator script to inject synthetic anomalies into the network.
+- **src/experiment_analysis**: Contains a Jupyter notebook and Weka experiment results for reproducing the statistical analysis of classification experiments.

 ## Bibliography